-S.No Type of Award Stage of Exit Mandatory credits to be secured for the award 1 Undergraduate Certificate in the field of Study/Discipline After successful completion of Semester II 44 2 Undergraduate Diploma in the field of Study/Discipline After successful completion of Semester IV 88 3 Bachelor of (field of Study) (Honors) Discipline (for single core discipline course of study) After successful completion of Semester VI 132 4 Bachelor of (field of Multidisciplinary courses of Study) (for multiple core discipline course of study) After successful completion of Semester VI 132 5 Bachelor of (Field of Study/Discipline) (Honors with Research/Academic Projects/Entrepreneurship) Discipline (for single core discipline course of study) After successful completion of Semester VIII 176 6 Bachelor of (field of Multidisciplinary courses of Study) (Honors) After successful completion of Semester VIII 176
+S.No Type of Award Stage of Exit Mandatory credits to be secured for the award 1 Undergraduate Certificate in the field of Study/Discipline After successful completion of Semester II 44 2 Undergraduate Diploma in the field of Study/Discipline After successful completion of Semester IV 88 3 Bachelor of (field of Multidisciplinary courses of Study) (for multiple core discipline course of study) After successful completion of Semester VI 132 4 Bachelor of (Field of Study/Discipline) (Honors with Research/Academic Projects/Entrepreneurship) Discipline (for single core discipline course of study) After successful completion of Semester VIII 176

-17. The course code, number of credits, components of lecture, tutorial and practical, prerequisites to be fulfilled for choosing that course and the department offering the course shall be spelt out for each course.
-A student should fulfil the pre-requisites of a course to be able to opt it for study.
+17. The course code, number of credits, components of lecture, tutorial and practical, pre-requisites to be fulfilled for choosing that course and the department offering the course shall be spelt out for each course.
+A student should fulfil the pre-requisites of a course to be able to opt it for study. course.
+A student should furth the pre-requisites of a course to be able to opt it for study.